leesaye/project-23-marc-copy/deliverables/D1/planning.md

 ---
 #### Q12.
 How does your project fit within the overall product from the partner?

 The project that we are working on is a web extension of the actual mobile-friendly CRM manager application.
 Based on our implementation/MVP, it can be converted into a mobile application later on.
 But in our case, we are just responsible for making the web version.
 Our MVP is the first prototype for the web version of the application, where we will build both the core front and back-end features.
 Also, our partner’s vision is to integrate two separate platforms into one later down the line.
-The products will consist of our Personal CRM applications and another more social media like product.
+The products will consist of our Personal CRM applications and another more social media-like product.

 ## Potential Risks